mattgolub/recurrent-whisperer/README.md

 RecurrentWhisperer is a base class for training recurrent neural networks or other deep learning models using TensorFlow.
 RecurrentWhisperer provides functionality for:

-1) Training a recurrent neural network using modern techniques for encouraging stable training, such as adaptive learning rates and adaptive gradient norm clipping.
-This class handles common tasks like splitting training data into batches, making gradient steps based on individual batches of training data, periodically evaluating validation data, and periodically saving model checkpoints.
+1) Training a recurrent neural network using modern techniques for encouraging stable training, such as adaptive learning rate management and adaptive gradient norm clipping.
+RecurrentWhisperer handles common tasks like splitting training data into batches, making gradient steps based on individual batches of training data, periodically evaluating validation data, and periodically saving model checkpoints.

 2) Managing Tensorboard visualizations of training progress.